 - VA funding fee

-As a means of reimbursing lenders for other “unallowable” fees, VA allows a 1% origination fee to be charged on all VA loans, including Interest Rate Reduction Refinance Loans.
+To reimburse lenders for other “unallowable” fees, VA allows a 1% origination fee to be charged on all VA loans, including Interest Rate Reduction Refinance Loans.
 Those unallowable fees include:

 Unallowable: